 Should you sing your baby to sleep?

-Over the past year my practice in sleep coaching has evolved.
-I am asking parents to respond to their babies.
-This means validating their baby’s cry, using touch while the little one learns to settle in a different way, and responding with voice, eye contact, and constant reassurance if the changes we are making are met with tears.
+Over the past few years my practice in sleep coaching has evolved.
+I ask parents to respond to their babies.
+This means validating a baby’s cry, using touch while the little one learns to settle in a different way, and responding with voice, eye contact, and constant reassurance if the changes we are making are met with tears.

 Babies are sensory creatures.
 We know this.
 And when you add in many layers of comfort and connection, sometimes you end up with an overstimulated babe who won’t be soothed by anyone!

-This is a place of frustration I really try to help my families avoid.
+This is a place of frustration I really try to help families avoid.

-One of the “things” I kept telling parents to do while settling their babies, was sing.
+One of the “things” I have found myself telling parents to do while settling their babies is sing.

 At the time I started to offer this advice, I really didn’t know why I kept suggesting it.
 It had worked well for me personally, but I really hadn’t stopped to think too much about why this was a success, and if there was any science behind it.